 There are numerous laws and regulations regarding document retention, including tax audit procedures by the Internal Revenue Service (IRS), employment laws such as the Fair Labor Standards Act (FSLA), the Health Insurance Portability and Accountability Act (HIPAA), the Employee Retirement and Income Security Act (ERISA), and mandates by the Occupational Safety and Health Administration (OSHA).
 In addition to these federal laws, there may be numerous state and local document retention provisions that apply specifically to your business or organization.

-Another key DRP consideration is deciding how documents should be kept.
+Another consideration is deciding how your documents should be stored.
 This will largely depend on the amount and sensitivity of data you need to retain, as well as the format of the documents themselves.
 One of the easiest, fastest, and safest ways to archive important physical documents is digital scanning and conversion.
-These 21st century document management solutions allow you to convert notebooks, case files, bound books, microfilm, microfiche and other physical archives into a digital format.
+Our conversion solutions allow you to convert notebooks, case files, bound books, microfilm, microfiche and other physical archives into a digital format.

-Contact BMI Imaging Systems if you have questions about document conversion and content management.
+Contact us by calling 800-359-3456 or emailing email@example.com if you have questions about document conversion and content management.